ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Other

 Tags
-Security Groups: what protocol at what port and what IP Key pair is created
+Security Groups: what protocol, at what port, and what IP Key pair is created
-Console can be access via a console which opens in the browser, EC2 Instance Connect
+Console can be access via web-based in browser console, EC2 Instance Connect